Accessing a high speed Internet connection from a distant room can be a challenge.

 Most powerline networking adapters will work anywhere within homes ranging in size from tiny to 5,000 square feet.
 They will even allow you to access the Internet from a detached garage or outbuilding as long as it’s relatively close to the house and powered from the same electrical panel.

 The price of a typical powerline networking kit is comparable to that of an inexpensive wireless router.
-For example, at the time of this writing Amazon has numerous several of these kits for sale starting at around $30, and many of them allow you to connect up to four devices on the distant end!
+For example, at the time of this writing Amazon has several of these kits starting at around $40, and many of them allow you to connect up to four devices on the distant end!